FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Methodology

-\textbf{Modifying FL aggregation.} FedBaF's aggregation process in each training round begins with the same step as FedAvg's or many other FL algorithms' aggregation, by computing a weighted sum of the updated model parameters from each client (\textit{Line 8}).
-After this aggregation, in \textit{Line 11} FedBaF incorporates the pre-trained model weights ($\mathbf{w}_{pre}$) into the global FL model, controlled by the factor $\tau_t$ defined in \textit{Line 9}.
+\textbf{Modifying FL aggregation.} FedBaF's aggregation process in each training round begins with the aggregation step of an existing FL algorithm, which, as mentioned above, includes FedAvg, SCAFFOLD, FedProx, and FedAdam.
+To illustrate an example with FedAvg, \textit{Line 8} of Alg.~\ref{algorithm: adapting pre-trained model} uses FedAvg's aggregation step and computes a weighted sum of the updated model parameters from each client.
+After this aggregation, \textit{Line 11} incorporates the pre-trained model weights ($\mathbf{w}_{pre}$) into the global FL model, controlled by the factor $\tau_t$ defined in \textit{Line 9}.

 Here, $(\mathbf{w}_{pre} \setminus \mathbf{w}_t)$ refers to \textit{the subset of layers from the foundation model} ($\mathbf{w}_{pre}$) that have the same architecture as the corresponding layers in the global FL model ($\mathbf{w}_t$), ensuring that only compatible layers are used during aggregation.
+When the foundation and FL models have the same architecture except that the input and output layers (i.e., first and last layers) differ due to variations in input features or the number of classes, FedBaF excludes these input and output layers from the aggregation and integrates only the shared intermediate (hidden) layers.
+The differing layers are randomly initialized and then trained using data from the client pool, as in standard FL.

+\textbf{Foundation and Global Model Architecture Mismatch.} In practice, the foundation model and the global model architectures may differ beyond the input and output layers.
+These differences can arise in terms of the number of layers or the number of parameters per layer.
+Since foundation models are typically larger than global FL models -- consistent with their role as highly expressive networks pre-trained on extensive data~\citep{meng2023foundation, awais2025foundation} -- we consider the following two cases:

+$\bullet$ \textbf{Foundation model with more layers:} When the foundation model is deeper than the global FL model, only a subset of its layers is used during aggregation.
+We take advantage of the fact that most large models have layers grouped into \textit{sections}.
+Here, a section is a contiguous subset of layers within a model that shares similar structural properties, such as the number of parameters, functional roles, or connectivity patterns.
+FedBaF selects and matches sections between the foundation and global models, prioritizing feature extraction sections near the input layer.
+Within each matched section, only layers that align with the global model's architecture are integrated into FL training.
+Methods for selecting compatible layers during aggregation are explored in~\cite{park2024federated, larger_ones_xu2024initializing}.

+$\bullet$ \textbf{Foundation model with more parameters per layer:} If the foundation model has layers with more parameters than the global model, only a subset of parameters within each section and layer is selected to match the global FL model.
+Since different sections may have varying parameter distributions, the aggregation is performed iteratively per section and per layer.
+To consider these mismatches, \textit{Line 11} of Alg.~\ref{algorithm: adapting pre-trained model} is expanded:

+Here, $P_t^{(s,l)}$ denotes the number of parameters selected per layer $l$ within section $s$.
+Only the first $P_t^{(s,l)}$ parameters in each layer are incorporated into the global model.

+FedBaF can be analogously modified to handle the case where the foundation model is smaller than the global FL model.
+By applying these modifications, FedBaF can seamlessly adapt to different network architectures, ensuring that foundation model knowledge is effectively transferred while maintaining structural compatibility with the FL model.